FPT: a Fixed-Point Accelerator for Torus Fully Homomorphic Encryption: Background

 \subsection{FFT polynomial multiplications}

-As can be seen in \cref{alg:PBS}, the TFHE programmable bootstrapping mainly consists of iterative calculation of the external product $\boxdot$, which is a vector-matrix multiplication where the elements are large polynomials of order $N$.
-Bootstrapping is therefore dominated by the calculation of the polynomial multiplications.
+As seen in \cref{alg:PBS}, the TFHE programmable bootstrapping mainly consists of iterative calculation of the external product $\boxdot$, which is a vector-matrix multiplication where the elements are large polynomials of order $N$.
+Underlying polynomial multiplications, therefore, dominate the bootstrapping.

 A schoolbook approach to polynomial multiplication would result in a computational complexity $O(N^2)$.
 However, utilizing the convolution theorem, the FFT can be used to compute these polynomial multiplications in time $O(N \log(N))$, as the multiplication of polynomials modulo $X^N-1$ corresponds to a cyclic convolution of the input vectors.
 FHE schemes, however, need polynomial multiplications modulo $X^N+1$, requiring \emph{negacyclic} FFTs to compute negative-wrapped convolutions.
 This negacyclic convolution has a period $2N$, and thus a straightforward implementation would require $2N$ size FFTs.
 The cost of the negacyclic FFT on real input data can be reduced using two techniques.